12th November, 2024

 But only if you have no employees, and your work doesn't put anyone else at risk.

-Examples where health and safety law WILL apply, even if you have no employees, are tradespeople, landlords, and even hairdressers.
+Examples where health and safety laws apply, even if you have no employees, are tradespeople, landlords, and even hairdressers.

 If you work in construction, as a high-risk industry, health and safety laws comply.
+It is one of the specified activities for this reason.
 You need to comply with all relevant regulations, like COSHH, CDM and other construction-related regulations.

-If your work puts other people at risk, for example, a hairdresser using chemicals and dyes, a landlord with gas responsibilities, or if you're running a garage or workshop where other people could come to harm.
+If your work puts other people at risk, for example, a hairdresser using chemicals and dyes, a landlord with gas responsibilities, or if you're running a garage or workshop where other people could come to harm, then health and safety law applies to you.

 Remember if you employ workers, you have employer duties under health and safety.
 If you put others at risk, you have self-employed duties under health and safety, to protect people from harm.